-6.1.1/ Voting rights restrictions and rules on granting6.1.3 exceptions / Reasons for granting exceptions in the year under review
+6.1.1 Voting rights restrictions and rules on granting exceptions and

+6.1.3 Reasons for granting exceptions in the year under review

 Each share registered with the right to vote entitles the holder to one vote at General Meetings ("one share, one vote").
 Only persons entered in the share register as shareholders with voting rights may exercise the voting rights or the other rights related thereto (art.
 5 par.
 2 of the Articles of Association).